 Moreover, we have that the dynamics of the free Dirac fields $\left(\psi ,\bar{\psi}=\psi ^{\dag }\gamma _{0}\right)$ is governed by $\mathcal{L}_{D}=\bar{ \psi}\left( i\gamma .\partial -m\right) \psi $.
 Hence, these fields satisfy the free Dirac equations

 where $m$ is the physical mass of the fermions.
-All the parameters are (asymptotically) physical within the causal approach.
-Using the analytic representation for the propagators \cite{ref14}, we can find the positive (PF) and negative (NF) frequency fermionic propagators
+Recall that all the parameters are (asymptotically) physical within the causal approach.
+Using the analytic representation for propagators \cite{ref14}, we can find the positive (PF) and negative (NF) frequency fermionic propagators